ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

 complicated but either way you know which value is incorrect and you can track it down.

-Incorrect output
+Incorrect output can be investigated in a similar fashion but it requires looking at the contents of the arrays, not just the shapes.
+You can modify the `trace` functions like this:

 ```python
 def trace(name, x):
     print(f"{name}: {x.shape} {x.sum().item()}")
 ```

-and one in Swift:
+and:

 ```swift
 func trace(_ name: String, _ x: MLXArray) {